VickyTung/troolr/README.md

 Best of luck and thanks for your interest in troolr.

-Â© 2018 | Troolr Inc, All Rights Reserved.
+© 2018 | Troolr Inc, All Rights Reserved.